 - red, white and blue acrylic paint

 Preparing your twigs:

-Gather up a bunch of twigs.
-We went with sticks that were about the same diameter as a pencil.
 This can be a fun way for little ones to get involved in the project.
 What kid doesn’t love collecting sticks?

 With your snippers, cut your twigs so they’re all roughly the same length.
 You can vary the size of your stars; just make sure that all of the twigs belonging to one star are the same length.

 Remove any loose bits of bark.
 This is fun, and a great fine motor activity for young children.

 Paint your stars.
 We went with one star each in red, white and blue.

 You’ll want to play with your twigs a little, laying them out to form your stars.
 When you’re arranging your twigs to form a star, make sure all of the intersecting points touch.
 You’ll be gluing at these points.